SiIky/ipfs.scm/README.md

 Unfortunately, some changes look like deletes and you have to scroll down to find the related additions.
 This process is very manual, but is still better than going over the whole API page.

+In case there's nothing to change in the egg for the latest Kubo version, update only the Wiki page.

 ## Examples & Low-level differences